frknayk/HistologyClassification/README.md

 ## TODO-List

 - Add docstring to each function
-- Add yaml parser
-- Add config for each setting
 - Implement evaluate.py
 - Add test set visualization for W&B to evaluate.py as a table(img vs prediction(prob))
 - (Not urgent) hyperparameter_tuning.py